tidy-finance/website/docs/35_fama_macbeth.md

   )
 ```

 It is common to adjust for autocorrelation when reporting standard errors of risk premiums.
-As in chapter 5, the typical procedure for this is computing @Newey1987 standard errors.
+As in Chapter 7, the typical procedure for this is computing @Newey1987 standard errors.
 We again recommend the data-driven approach of @Newey1994 using the `NeweyWest()` function, but note that you can enforce the typical 6 lag settings via `NeweyWest(., lag = 6, prewhite = FALSE)`.\index{Standard errors!Newey-West}

 ```r